fabric8io/docker-maven-plugin/doc/manual.md

 * **watchInterval** `docker.watch.interval` specifies the interval in milliseconds how  often to check for changes, which must be larger than 100ms.
 The default are 5 seconds.
+* **watchPostGoal** A maven goal which should be called if a rebuild or a restart has been performed.
+This goal must have the format `<pluginGroupId>:<pluginArtifactId>:<goal>` and the plugin must be configured in the `pom.xml`.
+For example a post-goal `io.fabric8:fabric8:delete-pods` will trigger the deletion of PODs in Kubernetes which in turn triggers are new start of a POD within the Kubernetes cluster.
+The value specified here is the the default post goal which can be overridden by `<postGoal>` in a `<watch>` configuration.
 * **keepRunning** `docker.keepRunning` if set to `true` all container will be kept running after `docker:watch` has been stopped.
 By default this is set to `false`.